American kestrel: Reproduction

+Rescued fledglings, showing the sexually dimorphic plumage between 2 males and 3 females.
+In New York.

 American kestrels are sexually mature by their first spring.
 In migratory populations, the males arrive at the breeding ground before females, then the female selects a mate.
 Pair bonds are strong, often permanent.
 Pairs usually use previous nesting sites in consecutive years.
 This gives birds an advantage over younger or invading individuals, as they would already be familiar with the hunting grounds, neighbors, predators, and other features of the site.
 Males perform elaborate dive displays to advertise their territory and attract a mate.
 These displays consist of several climbs and dives, with three or four "klee" calls at their peaks.
 Females are promiscuous for about one to two weeks after their arrival at the nesting site.
 This is thought to stimulate ovulation.
 Food transfers from the male to the female occur from about four to five weeks prior to egg laying to one to two weeks after.

 American kestrels are cavity nesters, but they are able to adapt to a wide variety of nesting situations.
 They generally prefer natural cavities (such as in trees) with closed tops and tight-fitting entrances that provide for maximum protection of the eggs and young.
 Kestrels occasionally nest in holes created by large woodpeckers, or use the abandoned nests of other birds, such as red-tailed hawks, merlins, and crows.
 They have been recorded nesting on cliff ledges and building tops, as well as in abandoned cavities in cactuses.
 American kestrels also commonly utilize nesting boxes.

 Three to seven eggs (typically four or five) are laid approximately 24–72 hours apart.
 (Two supernormal clutches of eight eggs and one of nine have been documented.
 One egg in one of the eight-egg clutches hatched as did one egg in the nine-egg clutch.)